wimdenherder/dub-youtube-in-any-language/README.md

 # Dub Youtube in any language with 19 lines of code
 ## Usage

-- open a YT video
+- open any YT video
 - option+cmd+j  (Developer console in Chrome)
 - copy paste the [Code](dubbify.js)

 # Explanation